-This is an actors film, the camera is focused on them throughout and lets them convey to us what’s going on.
+This is what I call an actors film.
+The camera is focused on the actors throughout and lets them convey to us what’s going on.
 The entire cast all deliver superb performances, and for some I think it’s fair to say they deliver career best performances.
 Glenn Ford in particular is excellent as the good detective who ends up going around filled with barely concealed rage and hatred.

-Women play a major role in this film.
+I like that women play a major role in this film.
 The female characters we see are very strong women and once they get mixed up with Bannion’s investigation they suffer unspeakable cruelty.
-Much of the violence in this film is directed towards women.
+Much of the violence in this film seems to be directed towards women.
 Women are the main victims in this film, they either end up getting killed, physically scarred, emotionally damaged, or have their lives put at risk.
 Even Detective Bannion’s own daughter suffers too; in as much as her childhood innocence gets shattered and lost by what happens to her mum.

-It is also the women in this film who take most of the risks, and in the end it is a woman who gets revenge on two of the main villains of the film.
-Bannion, who is the films hero actually doesn’t get his hands dirty often, but through his investigation and persuasion others face danger or lose their lives by helping him get revenge.
+It is also the women in this film who either take most of the risks, or who get hurt the most.
+In the end it is also a woman who gets revenge on two of the main villains of the film.
+Bannion, who is supposed to be the hero, actually doesn’t get his hands dirty all that often, but through his investigation and persuasion others face danger or lose their lives by helping him get revenge.
+Debby comes across as being the real hero of the film.
 Bannion also does or say things that make him not unlike the people he is seeking revenge against.
-There’s that old saying which I think applies to him and his situation; violence begets violence.
+There’s that old saying which I think applies perfectly to him and his situation; violence begets violence.
 Revenge is just a never ending cycle of pain and violence.

 The film begins with Bertha Duncan (Jeanette Nolan)hearing a gunshot.
 She comes downstairs and finds her husband (a police detective)dead in an apparent suicide.
 She reads a letter he has written, but we don’t see what is in it.
 Throughout all of this she never looks shocked or upset in any way, she looks cold and seems unbothered by the grim sight before her.
 She makes a call to dapper crime boss Lagana (Alexander Scourby)to inform him of the death, he seems to have mixed feelings to her news, and he says he will see her soon.

-Stone’s flirtatious, and fun loving girl Debby(Gloria Grahame)is rebellious and takes a liking to Bannion.
+Stone’s flirtatious, and fun loving girl, Debby(Gloria Grahame)is rebellious, and she takes a liking to Bannion.
 This affection gets her a pot of boiling coffee in the face, scarring her for life.
-Debby teams up with Bannion in his quest and dishes out some revenge of her own.
+Debby teams up with Bannion in his quest to get the men who killed his wife.
+Debby gets to dish out some revenge of her own along the way.

 Jocelyn Brando (older sister of Marlon) is very good as Bannion’s loving wife.
 She gives him a normal, happy and stable existence away from the darkness of his job.
 Jocelyn and Glenn work well together making us feel this couples connection and devotion.